 Origins & Designer Dogs

 The term ‘designer dog’ is simply a label given to dogs who have been purposely bred from two purebred dogs.
-Often, they are bred to combine their looks, and to increase genetic diversity, which often makes them healthier and hardier dogs.
-Often you will hear, particularly from purebred fans, that the notion of mixing up gene pools is a negative thing, but as long as it is done in a controlled environment and it is done with the pup’s best interests at heart, then it is actually a great idea for both the pups and families who want the best of both worlds in one dog.
+Often, they are bred to combine their looks, and to increase genetic diversity.
+This often makes them healthier and hardier dogs.
+Often you will hear, particularly from purebred fans, that the notion of mixing up gene pools is a negative thing.
+As long as it is done in a controlled environment, and it is done with the pup’s best interests at heart, then it is actually a great idea for both the pups and families who want the best of both worlds in one dog.

-In this case, the Cavapoo is a gorgeous dog who only benefits from the combination of genetics, and so far, there have not been any reported problems with the new designer breed.
-In order to understand a bit more about the Cavapoo and what to expect from him, it is important to gain a brief understanding about his parents.
+In this case, the Cavapoo is a gorgeous dog who only benefits from the combination of genetics.
+So far, there have not been any reported problems with the new designer breed.
+In order to understand a bit more about the Cavapoo and what to expect from Cavapoo ownership, it’s important to gain a brief understanding about their parents.
 The Cavapoo is often compared to another breed that’s similar, the Cavachon.